asottile/add-trailing-comma/README.md

 ### trailing commas for function calls with unpackings

-If `--py35-plus` is passed (or python3.5+ syntax is automatically detected), `add-trailing-comma` will also perform the following change:
+If `--py35-plus` is passed, `add-trailing-comma` will also perform the following change:

 ```diff
  x(